 The Contractor shall remove from the Site all materials rejected by the Consultant and/or the Region after delivery.
 The Contractor shall adhere to the manufacturer's recommendations with respect to the handling, preparation, installation, testing, operation or protection of any Product or material to be incorporated into the Work.
 The Contractor shall check to ensure that all materials supplied are compatible with each other unless specific adjacent materials have been specified in the Contract Documents.
 The Contractor shall notify the Consultant of any materials that are non-compatible.

 Where reference is made to standards or standard specifications, the latest revision at the time of tender closing shall apply unless otherwise noted in the Contract Documents.

+On-site activity may not start until an acceptable Quality Control Program has been provided.

 Related Sections

-[Under "Related Sections", identify other Sections that are related to, and/or dependent on, the work results or information specified elsewhere.
-The list should be limited to Sections with specific information that the reader might expect to find in this Section, but is specified elsewhere.
-For example, if hardware for aluminum entrances is specified in the aluminum entrance Section, a cross-reference would be appropriate in the finish hardware Section.
-The purpose of this cross-referencing is for information only, to aid in finding those other requirements—not to define the scope of the Section.

-Cross-referencing here may also be used to coordinate assemblies or systems whose components may span multiple Sections and which must meet certain performance requirements as an assembly or system.

-Contractor is responsible for coordination of the Work.

-This Section is to be completed/updated during the design development by the Consultant.
-If it is not applicable to the section for the specific project it may be deleted.]

-[List Sections specifying related requirements.]

-Section [______ – ____________]: [Optional short phrase indicating relationship].

-Sections:

 Section 01300 – Submittals

+Section 01450 – As-Built Drawings

 Section 01800 – Equipment Testing and Facility Commissioning

 Measurement and Payment

-The Work outlined in this Section shall be included in the lump sum price (the “LS Price”) for Section 01400 – Quality Control as indicated in Schedule ‘A’ of the Bid Form.
-Any additional costs incurred by the Contractor in excess of the LS Price shall be included in the Contract Price and the Contractor shall not be entitled to any additional payment for the Work outlined in this Section in excess of the LS Price.
+The Work outlined in this Section shall be included in the lump sum price under Item A1.03 in the Bid Form.

-Notwithstanding any other provision in the Contract, payments under the LS Price will be made on the progress draw broken down, as follows:
+Notwithstanding any other provision in the Contract, payments under this Item will be made on the progress draw broken down, as follows:

-15% of LS Price will be paid upon submission of a Site Specific Quality Control Program acceptable to the Region.
+15% will be paid upon submission of a Site-Specific Quality Control Program acceptable to the Region.

-85% of the LS Price – Payment will be prorated monthly over the remaining Contract time, including any extensions to the Contract time and each monthly prorated amount will be paid, provided that the Contractor fulfils their duties for Quality Control in accordance with the Contract Documents.
+Remaining 85% – Payment will be prorated monthly over the remaining Contract time, including any extensions to the Contract time and each monthly prorated amount will be paid, provided that the Contractor fulfils their duties for Quality Control in accordance with the Contract Documents.

 Quality Assurance

 The Region will retain the services of an independent inspection company to perform the following routine quality assurance services, without cost to the Contractor: